CSCD01/team_04-project/deliverable/3/architecture_1460.md

 It takes the ame method parameters as `Figure.add_subplot()`, but it also takes an instance of the `Figure` class.

-[`subplot_class_factory(axes_class=None)`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_subplots.py#L180) is a method that can be found in the same file, and it's main purpose is to make a new class that inherits from `.SubplotBase` and the given axes_class (which is assumed to be a subclass of `.axes.Axes`).
+[`subplot_class_factory()`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_subplots.py#L180) is a method that can be found in the same file, and it's main purpose is to make a new class that inherits from `SubplotBase` and the given axes_class (which is assumed to be a subclass of `Axes`).

-If `axes_class` is not specified, it defaults to `Axes`.

 ## Design Patterns Observed

-There is a factory pattern from `subplot_class_factory()`, as it produces a list of `SubplotBase` instances with every call.
-The flexability to create and add `subplots` to a `figure` this way makes things very simple to understand, and easy to use.
+We can see a **Factory Design Pattern** in the `subplot_class_factory()` function, as it produces a list of `SubplotBase` instances with every call.
+The flexibility to create and add multiple `Subplot`s to a `Figure`.

 The use of `Figure` and other classes to act as wrappers help to keep the code managable, and reduces the amount of repeated code.
-I really like how you can manipulate and create a single `figure` object to manage multiple subplots, with a great deal of control over each one individually.
+It is great that one can manipulate and create a single `Figure` object to manage multiple subplots, with a great deal of control over each one individually.